crs4/bbmri-it-school-tutorials/11-final-project/task-1.1/README.md

 ## Instructions

-1. Deploy an instance of Molgenis, using Docker, on your biobank's dedicated VM using the docker-compose.bims.yml file at Navigate to the [BIMS data folder](https://space.crs4.it/s/CA2ZXRbJmHStm95).
+1. Deploy an instance of Molgenis, using Docker, on your biobank's dedicated VM using the docker-compose.bims.yml file at [BIMS data folder](https://space.crs4.it/s/CA2ZXRbJmHStm95).
     * Your instance should be accessible at port 8080 of your VM.
 You'll need to create an SSH bridge to access it via localhost since the port is not exposed outside.
 To do that add the option `-L 8080:127.0.0.1:8080` to your ssh command.
 For example:
 ```
    ssh -i ~/.ssh/your-key -L 8080:127.0.0.1:8080 ubuntu@ec2-54-220-181-93.eu-west-1.compute.amazonaws.com